 Studying the Humanities at university can give a fascinating insight into how cultures, policies and global relations can shape our world.

 Join us on campus to find out what it would be like to study these subjects and the careers they can lead to.
 As part of this event, Year 12/13 students will find out about our Politics and International Relations and Sociology degrees with taster sessions run by our world-renowned academics, take a look around our friendly campus and meet our current students.

 Schools of Informatics & Digital Engineering, Infrastructure & Sustainable Engineering and Engineering & Technology

-Attend this Virtual Taster Day to discover everything Engineering.
 Studying a STEM subject gives you the opportunity to make a difference.
-Given the current situation with Covid-19 and the very real dangers of climate change, this statement is truer than ever; engineers have an important role to play in the future of our society.
+With Covid-19 and the very real dangers of climate change, this statement is truer than ever; engineers have an important role to play in the future of our society.
 This relies on people like you entering the STEM fields to ensure that we continue to tackle the world’s big challenges.
-The day will allow you to join a variety of different subject sessions- biomedical or mechanical?
-Electrical or Chemical?
-It's up to you.
-With a one-off opportunity to join our "Ask the Engineering Experts" Q+A panel and get all of your engineering-related questions answered by Aston's enthusiastic students, academics and admissions experts.

 This talk is designed to help students as they begin their application to university.
 This presentation will go through key information and dates for UCAS applications.
 It will also cover what admissions tutors are looking for in a personal statement, giving hints and tips to create a successful application.